top of page

 UK Modern Slavery & Exploitation Helpline

-The Modern Slavery & Exploitation Helpline is a victim-centred service run by the charity, Unseen.
+The UK Modern Slavery & Exploitation Helpline is a victim-centred service run by the charity, Unseen.
 They are not affiliated with the government or the police.
-You can call them confidentially on 08000 121 700 or report concerns online.
+Here is their guide to spotting the signs of Modern Slavery.

 If you contact the helpline, advisors will treat everything you say confidentially and will not pass information to anybody (including law enforcement) without your permission, except if there is a threat to life or a child involved.
 They have interpreters in over 200 languages.